jhurliman/foxglove-fdw/README.md

 # Limitations

-The Foxglove API defaults to returning a maximum of 2000 rows per request.
+- The Foxglove API defaults to returning a maximum of 2000 rows per request.
 Automatic pagination is not currently supported, so queries that would return more than 2000 rows will be silently truncated.
+- `FOXGLOVE_API_KEY` is currently baked into the Docker image and must be provided at build time.
+A future improvement would be to move this to a runtime configuration so the same container could be used with different API keys and there is no secret in the image.

 # License